w3woody/RabbitHoles/git/docs/pack.md

 The difference between an OFS\_DELTA delta and a REF\_DELTA object is *how* the source file is stored.

-An OFS\_DELTA identifies the source object by an index in the current pack file.
-So, for example, if the current file is based off of the file at index 4 of our pack file, the OFS\_DELTA would contain as the file identifier the number 4.
+An OFS\_DELTA identifies the source object by the file position in the current pack file.
+(Specifically, the integer gives the number of bytes *prior to the current header* to look for the header of the base object to decompress.)

 An REF\_DELTA identifies the source object by the 20-byte SHA1 object identifier of our file.
 While *in theory* this means that a pack file can refer to an object elsewhere in our system--and this can lead to a so-called 'skinny pack file' which only contains deltas and not the originals, *in practice* this is not done.

 (When sending pack files across to another GIT instance, it is an error for a delta to refer to contents contained outside the same pack file.
 This means *in practice* a REF\_DELTA is rarely seen 'in the wild.')

+In both cases, the delta data follows, compressed using zlib.

+**NOTE:** In both cases, the size given in the header is the size *of the decompressed data that follows our OFS\_DELTA byte offset, or our REF\_DELTA SHA-1 object identifier.*

 ### Delta header formats